Affiliate links on Android Authority may earn us a commission. Learn more.

 Access to the right apps

-It sounds like a no-brainer, but some apps aren’t supported on all media streaming devices.
+It sounds like a no-brainer, but some apps aren’t supported on all the best media streaming devices.
 For a while, you couldn’t get HBO Max for Roku devices, which was a huge setback for both Roku and HBO Max.
 Why would you want a streaming service that you can’t play through your media streaming device?
 Or why would you choose a media streaming device that didn’t support your favorite streaming service?
 Luckily, the service is now available on Roku, but it’s something to keep in mind when making your choice.

 At the end of the day, you want to make sure you’re staying within your budget.
 A lot of these media streaming devices come in at similar price points, so there’s still some wiggle room for getting other features you want.